Dynamics of specialization in neural modules under resource constraints: Supplementary Materials

 \subsection{Q measure derivation}

-\citep{Newman_2006} defines the modularity measure $Q$ for an undirected graph.
+\cite{newman_modularity_2006} defines the modularity measure $Q$ for an undirected graph.
 We modify the definition for a directed graph as:

 where $M$ is the total number of edges in the network, $A$ is the adjacency matrix, $\delta$ is the Kronecker delta, $g_i$ is the group index of node $i$, $k_i^{out}/k_j^{in}$ are the out-degree/in-degree of node $i/j$ respectively, used to compute $P_{ij}$: the probability of a connection between nodes $i$ and $j$ if we randomized the edges respecting node degrees.
-For our network, we have 2 sub-networks (with group index 0 and 1 respectively) of N neurons, densely connected, with p\% active inter-connections between the two.
+For our network, we have 2 sub-networks (with group index 0 and 1 respectively) of $n$ neurons, densely connected, with a fraction $p$ of active inter-connections between the two.
 From this we get: